IbrahimSquared/visibility-heuristic-path-planner/README.md

 In both modes, the solver outputs .txt files which are loaded by MATLAB and plotted as meshes for viewing purposes.
 We provide main.exe which is a built executable of the code. <br>

-# Instructions to build C++ code on Windows in Visual Studio Code
+# Instructions to build the C++ code on Windows in Visual Studio Code
 We provide tasks.json, c_cpp_properties.json, and launch.json for building and launching the code in Visual Studio Code. <br>
 Make sure to change the compiler path in tasks.json for both debug and release modes: <br>
 "command": "C:\\Workdir\\Programs\\msys64\\mingw64\\bin\\g++.exe"